dbt-labs/docs.getdbt.com/website/docs/guides/mesh-qs.md

 To make `fct_orders` publicly available:

-1. Add an `access: public` clause to the relevant YAML file by adding and saving the following file to the project:
+1. In the `models/core/core.yml` file, add a `access: public` clause to the relevant YAML file by adding and saving the following:

   <File name='models/core/core.yml'>